amplafi/amplafi-tools/README.md

    * On Mac Applications > Utilities > Keychain Access needs to be run ( have it run always )

+NOTE: I have found bizarre behavior with GitBash on windows, specifically editing a file on the GitBash command line creates a copy of the file in a different location.
+From the GitBash command line, the cloned file with your edits appears to be in the directory.
+However, eclipse and other tools do not see the changed file.
+However, changes made in eclipse are (usually) visible in the GitBash command line.
+Just use GitBash to run commands, not for editing.

 * **[Java JDK 1.7+:](http://www.oracle.com/technetwork/java/javase/downloads/index.html)**  This program is needed to run builds.
 Note this is the *JDK*, not the *JRE*, and you want to avoid the "glassfish" version".
 Here is a [link for Windows Java JDK] (http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u25-download-346242.html)

    * Check that this is installed with this command, still in Git Bash on Windows.